Albert Awachie: Professional career

+Saskatchewan Roughriders (first stint)

-After going undrafted in the 2017 CFL draft, Awachie signed a free-agent deal with the Saskatchewan Roughriders in May.
+After going undrafted in the 2017 CFL draft, Awachie signed a free-agent deal with the Saskatchewan Roughriders on May 26, 2017.
 He made his professional debut in the 2017 season opener on June 22 against the Montreal Alouettes.

 Awachie spent his first two years as a backup to fullback Spencer Moore on the depth chart, appearing in 12 games without registering a carry.
-Bouncing between the main and practice rosters, he also occasionally filled in for injuries on special teams.
+Bouncing between the active and practice rosters, he also occasionally filled in for injuries on special teams.
 Moore was traded to the Montreal Alouettes in December 2018, opening the door for more playing time for Awachie.
-In 2019 he stepped into a larger role on special teams and established himself as a reliable blocker for an offense that ran for over 2,000 yards and a league-best 26 touchdowns.
+In 2019, Awachie stepped into a larger role on special teams and established himself as a reliable blocker for an offense that ran for over 2,000 yards and a league-best 26 touchdowns.
 He recorded his first-ever CFL statistic in week 2: a four-yard reception against the Ottawa Redblacks.
 He got his second catch in week 16, an eight-yard pass from Cody Fajardo against the Toronto Argonauts in Toronto with his parents in attendance.

-He was signed to a two-year extension in January 2020.
+On January 31, 2020, it was announced that Awachie had signed a two-year contract extension with the Roughriders.
+However, he did not play in 2020 due to the cancellation of the 2020 CFL season.
+In 2021, Awachie played in 12 regular season games where he had five special teams tackles and one kickoff return for seven yards.
+In the 2022 season, he played in a career-high 17 regular season games where he had four receptions for 38 yards, eight special teams tackles, one forced fumble, and one kickoff return for nine yards.
+In his final season with the Roughriders, Awachie played in 14 games and recorded three catches for 24 yards, one special teams tackle, and two kickoff returns for 25 yards.
+He became a free agent upon the expiry of his contract on February 13, 2024.

+Toronto Argonauts

+On February 13, 2024, it was announced that Awachie had signed with the Toronto Argonauts.
+He played in seven games for his hometown Argonauts before being released mid-season on August 6, 2024.

+Saskatchewan Roughriders (second stint)

+Soon after his Toronto release, Awachie re-signed with the Roughriders on August 7, 2024, and was added to the team's depth chart for their game on the following day.